For the Healing of the Nations

 They will not train for war any more.
 That is, after all, the vocation of the soldier: to train for war.
 In Revelation no mortal ever takes up arms.
 I think we ought to understand that.
 Sure, angelic hosts wage war against demonic hordes, and there is plenty of blood in the book.
 But no one among the saints ever picks up a weapon.
 When the prophets envision the days when God finally reigns, they envision turning instruments of killing into tools for living.
 So, what does it say that we require soldiers?
 It is the soldiers we remember on Memorial Day.
 How will we remember them?
 How will we honor them?

 Every Memorial Day I remember Jeremy.
 He was the first person I knew who died as a soldier.
 He was from a town five minutes from my hometown.
 We played on the same football team: he was really good outside linebacker.
 He died in a training accident, pushing a fellow-soldier out of harm’s way, to safety.
+In case of such accidents, the victim or their family can claim compensation for auto accident injury or other injuries with the help of an expert lawyer.
 I remember him.
 And, in some ways, I think Jeremy was more fortunate than many.
 He never had to kill anyone.
 When we ask some women and men to serve as soldiers, we ask them to be willing to die for us.
 We also ask them to be willing to kill for us.
 I am grateful—if that word does not sound too cheap—I am grateful for Jeremy’s service, which meant he died much too young, and for all those who have died in the hopes that because they stood their post the world might be more peaceful and just.

 I do not quite know how to honor those who have had to sacrifice their refusal to kill, have had to sacrifice their innate sense of God’s peaceable kingdom, and take the lives of others.
 “Thank you for your service” doesn’t seem quite right.
 I feel like saying, “I’m sorry.”
 As we all know, many who return from war never come back.
 We have asked them to see things and do things from which they cannot find escape.
 When they train for war, they train to kill.
 That is, after all, what war principally consists of: killing and dying.
 It is hard to say which is the more difficult to bear.